hantbk/overfly-backup/README.md

    master

 COMMANDS:
-   perform  Perform backup pipeline using config file start    Start Backup agent as daemon run      Run Backup agent without daemon list     List running Backup agents stop     Stop the running Backup agent reload   Reload the running Backup agent help, h  Shows a list of commands or help for one command
+   perform          Perform backup pipeline using config file start            Start Backup agent as daemon run              Run Backup agent without daemon stop-agent       Stop the running Backup agent reload-agent     Reload the running Backup agent list-model       List all configured backup models list-backup      List backup files for a specific model download-backup  Download a backup file for a specific model help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help